Jesse Watters: Comments about the Muslim world and Arab-Americans

-During the November 2, 2023, broadcast of The Five, Watters stated during a segment about the Gaza war protests that "We've had it with them," referring to the Muslim world.
+During the November 2, 2023, broadcast of The Five, Watters stated during a segment about the Gaza war protests that "We've had it with them", referring to the Muslim world.
 He added, "If you are an Arab American in this country and you ripped down posters of Jewish hostages, American hostages, no!
 No, no, no. Someone is gonna get punched in the face."
-This statement was condemned by White House spokesperson Andrew James Bates, saying, "These unacceptable remarks come just weeks after the heartbreaking killing of a 6-year-old Palestinian-American child...
+This statement was condemned by White House spokesperson Andrew James Bates, who stated that "These unacceptable remarks come just weeks after the heartbreaking killing of a 6-year-old Palestinian-American child...
 Fox News owes an apology to every single viewer for this sickening attack on the rights and dignity of their fellow Americans."

 Kamala Harris comments

 During the August 27, 2024, broadcast of The Five, Watters commented on Vice President and 2024 Democratic Party presidential nominee Kamala Harris: "We don't know who she is.
 We don't know what she believes.
 She's going to get paralyzed in the Situation Room while the generals have their way with her."
 Watters received immediate criticism for this comment, including from his panel colleagues Jeanine Pirro and Dana Perino.
 A day later, Watters addressed the criticism on-air, stating his comments were misconstrued as being sexual.
 He further stated he was simply "expressing my opinion that VP Harris' current leadership style could be an issue if elected."